Asiana Airlines Flight 162: Accident

 The transport ministry's Osaka Regional Civil Aviation Bureau stated that the crew tried to land the aircraft in darkness and inclement weather without access to an instrument landing system.
 At this airport, aircraft normally approach from the west because the instrument landing system is installed only at the eastern end of the runway.
 On this occasion, the pilot was instructed by an air traffic controller to approach from the east due to the wind direction.
 Bureau officials were reported to have stated that the pilot attempted to land in poor weather with low visibility while using such aids as the lighting near the centre-line of the runway that indicates glide angles (normally used in good weather conditions).

 At 18:58 Japan Standard Time (JST), while cruising at flight level (FL) 33000 ft the first officer received the weather conditions at Hiroshima.
 The captain, who was the pilot flying, gave an approach briefing, stating he intended to land on runway 10 using radar vectors from air traffic control (ATC).
 He also warned the first officer about runway 28, as the full length of that runway was not visible from the threshold, and advised him to speak up if there were any concerns.
-The first officer then received the Automatic Terminal Information System (ATIS) which stated that runway 28 was the active runway and that aircraft were using RNAV (area navigation) approach and told the relayed the information the captain.
+The first officer then received the Automatic Terminal Information System (ATIS) which stated that runway 28 was the active runway and that aircraft were using the RNAV (area navigation) approach and told the relayed information to the captain.
 The crew decided to land on runway 28.

 The first officer then configured the Flight management system for the approach.
 The aircraft then began to descend from its cruising altitude.
 The captain then gave a second briefing, saying that he would configure the aircraft for landing before reaching the final approach fix (FAF) and acknowledged the new information in the FMC.
-At 19:57 the approach controller told Flight 162 to expect radar vectors to the waypoint (and the intermediate approach fix (IAF)) VISTA.
+At 19:57 the approach controller told Flight 162 to expect radar vectors to the waypoint (and the intermediate approach fix (IF)) VISTA.
 Two minutes later, Flight 162 was cleared for an RNAV approach to runway 28.
 At 20:00, Flight 162 was transferred to the tower controller, who cleared the flight to land.
 The landing gear was then lowered, the flaps were extended to full, and the landing checklist was carried out.
 After completing the landing checklist, the captain gave a go-around briefing, stating that TO/GA thrust would be used and the flaps would be retracted one position at a time.
 At 20:03, the flight crew discussed concern about the runway's appearance, as recorded on the aircraft's cockpit voice recorder (CVR):